MrrMagpiie/FA25_Workshop_Greenhouse/README.md

 - Plant-Specific Database: A database of optimal environmental attributes for various plants.
 This feature would enable automatic adjustments to environmental conditions based on the specific needs of different plants.
 - Experimental Analytics: Using sensor data to experiment with and determine the best environmental conditions for plant growth.
-- AI Integration: Training an AI to identify physical signs of nutrient deficiencies in plants based on and image feed.
+- AI Integration: Training an AI to identify physical signs of nutrient deficiencies in plants based on an image feed.

 ## Contributing